 What Is ISO 45001 Certification?

-If you're asking what is ISO 45001 certification, you're likely exploring how to formalize and improve your organization’s occupational health and safety (OH&S) management system.
+If you’re asking what ISO 45001 certification is, you’re likely evaluating how to formalize and strengthen your occupational health and safety governance.

-It is not just a safety manual or a compliance checklist — it is a management system designed to proactively reduce workplace injuries, illnesses, and operational risk.
+It is a management system designed to proactively reduce workplace injuries, occupational illnesses, regulatory exposure, and operational risk.

 Illustrated safety management concept showing diverse workers in protective equipment with shield, checklist, hazard symbol, and industrial background elements representing ISO 45001 occupational health and safety certification.